gitforteams/team-setup-overview/session.md

 Note: Best Practice. http://blogs.atlassian.com/2014/05/handle-big-repositories-git/

-## Use Shallow Clones for Faster Deployments
+## Use shallow clones for faster deployments

 Avoid grabbing all versions of a file for the deployment.